Andrea Levy: Work

 Levy's fifth and final novel, The Long Song, won the 2011 Walter Scott Prize and was shortlisted for the 2010 Man Booker Prize.
 The Daily Telegraph called it a "sensational novel".
 Kate Kellaway in The Observer commented: "The Long Song reads with the sort of ebullient effortlessness that can only be won by hard work."
 The novel was adapted as a three-part BBC One television series that was broadcast in December 2018.

-Her short book Six Stories and an Essay was published in 2014.
+Levy's short book Six Stories and an Essay was published in 2014.
 It begins with an autobiographical essay and includes stories that are drawn from various life experiences.
 Levy contributed to the 2019 anthology New Daughters of Africa (edited by Margaret Busby), which has enabled an annual scholarship at SOAS University of London.

 Bonnie Greer paid tribute to Andrea Levy: "For every great writer, their own story is in their work, and is all that you really need to know....
 What she described was a people integral to what the UK is.
 Now and forever.
 And their bard, Andrea Levy, is immortal."

 The Bookseller noted in 2019 that, in the UK, Levy had sold "a total of 1.23 million books for £7.9m, with Small Island her bestseller, selling 758,203 copies in paperback and a further 120,749 for the TV tie-in.
 It is the biggest-selling winner of the Women's Prize to date."